tess-jl/aws-developer-course/notes/12_AWS_Integration_Messaging.md

 Consumers
 -can use a normal consumer (CLI, SDK, etc.)
 -OR can use **Kinesis Client Library (KCL)** --> Java, Node, Python, Ruby, .NET
-* uses DynamoDB to checkpoint offsets, track other workers and shre the work amoung shards
+* uses DynamoDB to checkpoint offsets, track other workers and share the work amoung shards

 --> way for consumer to consume from kinesis efficiently